As chief financial officer, Dawn oversees all financial, reporting, and regulatory affairs of the Trust.

 After more than 11 years in Catholic school, Dawn received an early release for good behavior and enjoyed the rest of her high school days at nearby Waipahu High School.
 She received Bachelors degrees in both Business and English Literature from Pacific University in Oregon.

-Dawn is an officer for CFA Society Hawaii, a director for the Waikiki Improvement Association, and a member of the Urban Land Institute where she spent six years on its young leader executive committee.
-She is a candidate in the CFA Program.
+Dawn is a CFA charterholder and the vice president of CFA Society Hawaii, a director for the Waikiki Improvement Association, and a member of the Urban Land Institute where she spent six years on its young leader executive committee.